URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 For added Python scripts, OBS defines a function called script_path (not part of the obspython module) that can be used to get the directory where the current script is located.

-The difference between the script_path function defined by OBS for scripts and the __file__ attribute of Python modules
+The difference between the script_path function and the __file__ attribute of Python modules

 The __file__ attribute indicates the file path of the Python module, while the script_path function returns the path to the folder where the script file is located.